pingcap/docs-cn/configure-placement-rules.md

 ### Enable Placement Rules

-By default, the Placement Rules feature is disabled.
-To enable this feature, you can modify the PD configuration file as follows before initializing the cluster:
+The Placement Rules feature is enabled by default in v5.0 and later versions of TiDB.
+To disable it, refer to [Disable Placement Rules](#disable-placement-rules).
+To enable this feature after it has been disabled, you can modify the PD configuration file as follows before initializing the cluster:

 {{< copyable "" >}}